 So the biggest new thing in winter sports is certainly not those pointless snow bikes but instead the much more exciting Splitboarding.

 Essentially a splitboard is a snowboard that is ‘split’ or cut down the middle to make a pair of rather odd looking skis.
-What makes the concept so great is because you often have to ski uphill to find the best snow and this is where the splitboard comes into its own, with your split ‘skis’ you can turn around the bindings, add grippy seal skins and just glide uphill on the snow, which makes touring uphill in search of powder, effortless like a leisurely Sunday afternoon walk…..
+Why do you need skis?
+Because you often have to ski uphill to find the best snow to glide back down and this is where the splitboard comes into its own.
+With your split ‘skis’ you can turn around the bindings, add grippy skins and just glide uphill on the snow, which makes touring uphill in search of fresh pow effortless compared to snow shoes…..
 OK I lie it’s still a lot of hard work!

-After my experience of 5 winter seasons on various splitboards, what are the main pros and cons of splitboarding and should you rush out to by one?
+After my experience of 5 winter seasons on various splitboards, what are the main pros and cons of splitboarding and should you rush out to buy one?

 1. Compared to snow shoeing for powder turns you have no weight on your back, neither a snow board for the uphill nor the snow shoes on the down hill.
 With ‘skiing’ or skinning uphill compared to snow shoeing you don’t lift the weight of the shoes, rather you slide the board and glide uphill.
-This means a lot less effort and way easier in deeper lighter snow.
-With ‘skis’ on your feet you can quickly navigate up and down those small undulations that you always encounter while on a tour, sliding downhill is clearly quicker and easier than walking down.
+This means a lot less effort and way easier than sinking into deeper light snow.
+With ‘skis’ on your feet you can quickly navigate up and down those small undulations that you always encounter while on a tour, sliding downhill on splitboard ‘skis’ is a skill but clearly quicker and easier than walking down.

 2. Glacier travel on a splitboard is much, much safer than on snow shoes, (but not quite as safe as on skis still) in Europe a lot of resorts like, Verbier, Zermatt and Chamonix access excellent glaciated off piste and touring routes.
-Glaciers mean crevasses and in winter snow bridges cover up these crevasses, splitboard ‘skis’ are therefore similar to normal skis and spread your weight better than walking which greatly reduces the chance of falling through the snow bridge into a crevasse and that’s a pretty good thing!
-However you don’t have the same control as with standard skis due to the assymetrical shape and you can’t ski away from potential danger as easily as touring skiers might.
+Glaciers mean crevasses and in winter snow bridges cover up these crevasses, splitboard ‘skis’ are therefore similar to normal skis and spread your weight better than walking.
+This greatly reduces the chance of falling through the snow bridge into a crevasse and that’s a pretty good thing!
+However you don’t have the same control as with standard skis due to the assymetrical shape and you can’t ski away from potential danger as easily as touring skiers might due to a looser free heel.

-5. Splitboards genuinely ride like normal boards, so at the top of that deep fresh powder slope you worked hard to summit, you now get to surf down on a snowboard, and that is always more fun than on skis 🙂
+5. Splitboards genuinely ride like normal boards on powder, so at the top of that deep fresh slope you worked hard to summit, you now get to surf down on a snowboard, and that is always more fun than on skis 🙂

 1. Firstly is the price difference over snow shoes, all you need to snow shoe tour is a €50 set of snow shoes and using your normal board off you go (with avy kit too).
 To contrast that with a splitboard set up which starts at about €1,000, that’s a decent difference!
 However it does equate to a good quality ski touring package.

 2. There are some limitations to splitboard ‘skis’ as I touched on above, firstly they are fatter so they don’t fit in a lot of skier set skin tracks which can be a problem on steep cross slope tracks in hard snow.
 Unfortunately one foot is normally up-slope above the set skin track and the other lower and that’s a right pain.
-The other side effect is that the splitboard ‘skis’ curved edge just doesn’t grip the side of a hill like a normal ski does, it has too much side cut and too short, therefore icy traverses can be ‘interesting’ lets say!
+The other side effect is that the splitboard ‘skis’ curved edge just doesn’t grip the side of a hill like a normal ski does, it has too much side cut and too short, therefore icy traverses can be ‘interesting’ lets say (less interesting than on snow shoes!)

-4.Ice is your enemy, this issue also affects quite a few ski bindings; because in springtime you might start your tour in warm wet snow, as you gain height the temperature falls and that wet snow has transformed into solid ice all over your board.
-This covers all the sliding interface parts that convert the ‘skis’ back into a solid board.
+4.Icing is your enemy, this issue also affects quite a few ski bindings; because in springtime you might start your tour in warm wet snow, as you gain height the temperature falls and that wet snow has transformed into solid ice all over your board.
+This covers all the sliding interface parts that convert the ‘skis’ back into a solid board (some systems are better than others).
 It can be quite an effort scrapping and sliding, but saying that I have had to wait for people with certain ski touring bindings to clear even more ice out.
 Dynafit ski bindings or snow shoers don’t have the same issues!

 So there you have it a few things to think about before taking the plunge and getting into Splitboarding.
 Next have a read of this practical guide: